openstack-archive/murano-specs/specs/liberty/cloud-foundry-service-broker-api.rst

 https://blueprints.launchpad.net/murano/+spec/cloudfoundry-api-support

 Cloud Foundry is PaaS which supports full lifecycle from initial development, through all testing stages, to deployment.
-As far as Cloud Foundry comes in three flavours such as Cloud Foundry OSS, Pivotal Cloud Foundry and Pivotal Web Services.
+Most well known Cloud Foundry flavours is Cloud Foundry OSS, Pivotal Cloud Foundry and Pivotal Web Services.

-If we implement Cloud Foundry Service Broker API in murano, murano apps will get an ability to be deployed through CloudFoundry itself.
-This will improve PaaS user experience as it will have an ability to integrate his app with existing apps in murano and deploy really complex configurations on top of OpenStack.
+If we implement Cloud Foundry Service Broker API in murano, murano apps will be available at Cloud Foundry as services.
+So Cloud Foundry users will be granted an ability to operate murano applications.

 Problem description
 ===================

 Typical scenario of Cloud Foundry and murano collaboration will look like:

-0. While configuring murano enable Service Broker.
-It will be deployed at the same nodes but on the different port.
-1. Deploy Cloud Foundry on the node using murano or manually.
+1. While configuring murano enable murano service broker in config file.
+Provide host and port for it.
-2. Configure Cloud Foundry to use murano Service Broker.
+2. Add murano Service Broker in Cloud Foundry and grant access to murano apps for Cloud Foundry organization.
-3. Deploy murano apps through Cloud Foundry API.
+3. Provision murano app as Cloud Foundry service instance using Cloud Foundry tools.

-NOTE: as far as we want Cloud Foundry to use murano app catalog the end-user will use Cloud Foundry for provisioning.

 Proposed change
 ===============